ZARA: Training-Free Motion Time-Series Reasoning via Evidence-Grounded LLM Agents

 \paragraph{No Prior Knowledge Fails.}

-To evaluate the contribution of prior knowledge, we disable the pair-wise feature-importance knowledge base, forcing the agent to rely solely on its intrinsic understanding of human activities and motion sensor data for feature selection.
-As shown in Figure~\ref{fig:knowledge}, this results in a substantial drop in ZARA’s average zero-shot accuracy across all eight benchmarks, from 81.6\% to 63.4\%.
-The average upper-bound accuracy, defined as the fraction of instances where pruning retains the correct class, declines from 91.4\% to 87.0\%.
-This reduction clearly indicates that both the initial and secondary Feature Selector stages lose discriminative capability in the absence of domain-specific prior knowledge.
-Benchmarks with fewer classes (e.g., Opportunity, UCI-HAR, Shoaib) are less affected in the first narrowing stage, as it primarily removes clearly irrelevant classes.
-However, in the second stage, the Feature Selector tends to pick suboptimal features due to the absence of effective criteria for distinguishing between activities, resulting in overly coarse feature selection that cannot recover the lost accuracy.
-This gap highlights the importance of prior knowledge injection in guiding feature selection and enabling robust, effective zero-shot motion time-series analysis.
+To quantify the value of injected priors, we disable the pairwise feature-importance knowledge registry, forcing the Feature Selector to rely solely on the LLM's intrinsic world knowledge.
+As shown in Figure~\ref{fig:knowledge_ablation}, this ablation causes a sharp decline in average accuracy in parameter-frozen settings, from 81.6\% to 63.4\%.
+The average upper-bound (ground-truth retention) also drops from 91.4\% to 87.0\%, indicating that without statistical grounding, the agent struggles to identify discriminative motion properties.
+Benchmarks with fewer classes (e.g., Opportunity, UCI-HAR, Shoaib) are less affected in the first narrowing stage, which mainly removes clearly irrelevant classes.
+In the second stage, however, the Feature Selector often chooses suboptimal features due to the absence of effective criteria, leading to overly coarse feature selection that cannot recover the lost accuracy.
+This confirms that general-purpose LLMs cannot reliably infer discriminative motion priors from text alone; they require statistically grounded references for robust training-free inference.